kataipan/Job-Scraper/_readme.txt

-JobScraper - python script set that crawls job listing from a list of URLs and saves the resuls to an .html file.
+JobScraper - A set of python scripts that crawls job listing from a list of URLs and saves the resuls to a .html file for more convenient browsing.
-Currently works for linkedin and German indeed.
+A naive web scraper custom built for my personal job hunt, currently set to work on LinkedIn, Jobvector.de and the German indeed.com site.

 HOW TO USE:---------------------------------------------------------------------

     Step 0) Preparation:

-        To run JobScraper you need to have a version of Python 3 installed on your system, as well als the following additonal modules:
+        To run JobScraper you need to have a version of Python 3 installed on your system, as well als the following additonal libraries:

 		beautifulsoup4
 		requests

-	You can install modules by searching for cmd under windows and entering something like the following in the command line:

-		python -m pip install beautifulsoup4

-    Step 1) Create list of job query URLs:
+    Step 1) Adjust search parameters:

-	Open "make_URLList.py" in a texteditor of your choice or python's IDLE.
-	For each query you usually do on a given job platform, e.g. indeed.com, enter the keywords, city and distance and run the script "make_URLList.py".
-	This will create the shelve files for "URLs" that will be needed later.
-	Note that the city for now can only be single word, unless you modify the entries for yourself.

-    Step 2) Run "ScrapeJobs.py"

-	The script should now iterate through all your URLs and the contained Jobs and write them into a new .html file in the Folder '.\JobScraper\Results\'.
-You can open this file in your browser of choice.

-	The links displayed on the page contain the job description as mouseover text.

-Options:-------------------------------------------------------------------------
+	The main script is ScrapeJobs_fast.py.

+	For a search to work, you need to enter keywords for the search (e.g.
+	"Data Scientist"), Cities to search and the search radius and the platform you want to search.
+The script will create a list of URLs out of these elements and request the html from the respective platforms.

+	The script first gets all results from these URLs and then removes double entries (you might get the same job ad dozens of times!).

+	Additionally, you can also enter a list of exclusion words.
+Any jobs that contain these terms will be deleted from the list as well.

+	You have the option to pick between a fast variant, that just performs one request per URL, and a slower one, that requests the indivudal job listings for a detailed description as mouseover text in the results page.
+This second round of requests is done after doubles and exclusion words are removed, but it is still a lot slower!

+	Lastly, if you have previously performed job searches, the data of these scraping attempts will be saved in the Results folder.
+You can compare your current results with previous ones and either a) keep them in the list, where they will be marked blue, while nwe jobs are green or b) remove them from the result list.

+Options in detail:-------------------------------------------------------------------------

 You can adjust a few things in ScrapeJobs.py:

 Sort by city:
 	If you want to sort the resulting job list alphabetically by city (or rather location), set the constant "sort_by_city" to "True"

-	Sorting by company is not yet implemented.

 Exclusion keywords:
 	If you wish to change the list of no-no words, which remove job